openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

 ================

 It helps to understand some basic fundamental terms when learning the Yocto Project.
-Although a list of terms exists in the ":doc:`Yocto Project Terms </ref-manual/terms>`" section of the Yocto Project Reference Manual, this section provides the definitions of some terms helpful for getting started:
+Although there is a list of terms in the ":doc:`Yocto Project Terms </ref-manual/terms>`" section of the Yocto Project Reference Manual, this section provides the definitions of some terms helpful for getting started: